precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 ### Project: Error messages with configuration context

-A coupled simulation needs a [preCICE configuration file](configuration-overview.html), which currently needs to be written directly (we are working on higher-level configuration tools as well).
+The core library needs a [preCICE configuration file](configuration-overview.html), which currently needs to be written directly (we are working on higher-level configuration tools as well).
 When one configures something wrong, preCICE throws an error message with details and recommendations (think git).
 Writing these error messages is, however, rather cumbersome at the moment,